Re-elected mayor off to Canberra to seek university funding

 “We need to turn that money into something on the beaches to stop the erosion problems,” he said.

-The mayor promised council would continue to upgrades recreation facilities in all sports across the shire, “to encourage not only kids to get outside and participate in sport, but also to encourage the older people like myself and the middle aged to get outside and enjoy sports as well.”
+The mayor promised council would continue to upgrade recreation facilities in all sports across the shire, “to encourage not only kids to get outside and participate in sport, but also to encourage the older people like myself and the middle aged to get outside and enjoy sports as well.”

 In reflecting upon his first term as mayor, Cr Tessari said he was proud of council’s investment in recreation facilities across the shire, with tennis court improvements to come at Inverloch and Wonthaggi, netball court upgrades at Bass, Inverloch and Cowes, and pavilion upgrades at Cowes, Dalyston and Inverloch.